mnot/I-D/rfc7320bis/draft.md

 ## URI Fragment Identifiers

 Section 3.5 of {{RFC3986}} specifies fragment identiers' syntax and semantics as being dependent upon the media type of a potentially retrieved resource.
-As a result, other specifications MUST NOT define structure within the fragment identifier, unless they are explicitly defining one for reuse by media types in their definitions (for example, as JSON Pointer {{?RFC6901}} does).
+As a result, other Specifications MUST NOT define structure within the fragment identifier, unless they are explicitly defining one for reuse by media types in their definitions (for example, as JSON Pointer {{?RFC6901}} does).

-An application that defines common fragment identifiers across media types not controlled by it would engender interoperability problems with handlers for those media types (because the new, non-standard syntax is not expected).
+An Application that defines common fragment identifiers across media types not controlled by it would engender interoperability problems with handlers for those media types (because the new, non-standard syntax is not expected).

 # Alternatives to Specifying Structure in URIs {#alternatives}

-Given the issues described in {{intro}}, the most successful strategy for applications and extensions that wish to use URIs is to use them in the fashion they were designed: as links that are exchanged as part of the protocol, rather than statically specified syntax.
+Given the issues described in {{intro}}, the most successful strategy for Applications and Extensions that wish to use URIs is to use them in the fashion they were designed: as links that are exchanged as part of the protocol, rather than statically specified syntax.
 Several existing specifications can aid in this.

 {{?RFC8288}} specifies relation types for Web links.
-By providing a framework for linking on the Web, where every link has a relation type, context and target, it allows applications to define a link's semantics and connectivity.
+By providing a framework for linking on the Web, where every link has a relation type, context and target, it allows Applications to define a link's semantics and connectivity.

-{{?RFC6570}} provides a standard syntax for URI Templates that can be used to dynamically insert application-specific variables into a URI to enable such applications while avoiding impinging upon URI owners' control of them.
+{{?RFC6570}} provides a standard syntax for URI Templates that can be used to dynamically insert Application-specific variables into a URI to enable such Applications while avoiding impinging upon URI owners' control of them.

 {{?RFC8615}} allows specific paths to be 'reserved' for standard use on URI schemes that opt into